itsmartashub/DeepStyled/README.md

 1. Download the `deepstyled-chromium-mv3-vX.X.X.zip` from the [Releases](https://github.com/itsmartashub/DeepStyled/releases) and unzip.
 2. Open Chrome, go to `chrome://extensions/`
-3. Enable `Developer mode` in the top-riassetst corner.
+3. Enable `Developer mode` in the top-right corner.
 4. Click `Load unpacked` and select the `deepstyled-chromium-mv3-vX.X.X` folder.

 #### Firefox